Step into laid-back Louisiana, where letting the good times roll comes naturally.

 Zydeco washboard musician gives soulful performance at Festival International de Louisiane

 Festivals Acadiens et Creoles: Cajun and Creole Rhythms

 More free music descends upon Lafayette on the second full weekend of October.
 The Festivals Acadiens et Creoles is three days of endless hometown fun.
 A 40-year tradition, the festival officially opens with the “Cutting of the Boudin,” where a nearly two-meter boudin is sliced up by local dignitaries and served to the first crowds to arrive.
 After the cutting, a swamp pop band or Cajun duet will take to the stage to open up the party.
-Cajun and Zydeco music fans will be treated to multiple live performances on five different stages.
+Cajun and Zydeco music fans will be treated to live performances on multiple different stages.
 Organizers made sure to include a full-fledged food festival featuring chef demonstrations and samples.
 There’s also plenty of kid-friendly fun.
-Look for two children’s areas with imaginative activities.
-That’s not all though; kids are encouraged to bring their instruments and participate in a jam session.

 Couple dancing the Cajun two-step at Festivals Acadiens et Creoles